 The appointment will be whole time.
 Any Consultant who is unable for personal reasons, to work whole time, will be eligible to be considered for the post.
-If such a person is appointed, modification of the job content will be discussed on a personal basis in consultation with Consultant colleagues.
+If such a person is appointed, modification of the job content will be discussed on a personal basis in consultation with Consultant colleagues and Head of Service.